-The MFA's financial strength is founded in its organizational structure and conservative nature of its clients.
+Financial strength is founded on the structure of the organization itself and the conservative nature of clients.
 Through a combination of checks and balances over the borrowing process, joint and several obligations of regional districts and their member municipalities, a substantial Debt Reserve Fund, and the ability to levy a tax on all property in the Province, the MFA continues to maintain its high credit worthiness.
-Credit agencies continually rate the MFA and its general obligation debenture debt as the highest investment quality available.
-Credit ratings as at December 31, 2014, were Aaa (Moody's Investors Service), AAA (Standard & Poor's), and AAA (Fitch Ratings).
+Credit agencies have annually affirmed the MFA and its general obligation debenture debt as the highest investment quality available.
+Credit ratings as at December 31, 2015; Aaa (Moody's Investors Service), AAA (Standard & Poor's), and AAA (Fitch Ratings).

 The commercial paper program is rated with the highest credit worthiness for short-term money market instruments in Canada.
-Short-term credit ratings at December 31, 2014, were P-1 high (Moody's Investors Service) and A-1+ (Standard & Poor's).
+Short-term credit ratings at December 31, 2015; P-1 high (Moody's Investors Service) and A-1+ (Standard & Poor's).
 All commercial paper issued is secured by two Canadian chartered banks that provide dedicated term loan facilities.